-Our Procurement Strategy 2019 details how Council seeks to conduct its procurement activities.
-Procurement is one of the most important aspects of Council's role in facilitating delivery of infrastructure services and activities that promote community wellbeing in Kaipara.
-Council has sought to align its procurement approach with good practice expectations set out by central government.
+Our Procurement Strategy 2019 details how the Council seeks to conduct its procurement activities.
+Procurement is one of the most important aspects of the Council's role in facilitating delivery of infrastructure services and activities that promote community wellbeing in Kaipara.
+The Council has sought to align its procurement approach with good practice expectations set out by central government.

-The way which Council conducts its procurement activities for infrastructure paves the way for broader cultural, economic, environmental and social outcomes in Kaipara.
-This is encapsulated by our Broader Outcomes, shown in the adjacent figure.
+The way in which the Council conducts its procurement activities for infrastructure paves the way for broader cultural, economic, environmental and social outcomes in Kaipara.
+This is encapsulated by its Broader Outcomes, shown in the adjacent figure.